elixir-cloud-aai/DRS-cli-legacy/README.md

 ## License

-This project is covered by the [Apache License 2.0] also available [shippied with this repository](LICENSE).
+This project is covered by the [Apache License 2.0] also available [shipped with this repository](LICENSE).

 ## Contact